kaangokdemir/vue-pug-snippets/README.md

 ## Description

 This is a VS Code snippet extension for `.vue` files with Pug.js templating.
-There are more than 32 extensions/options for creating your single file components' base.
+There are more than 32 extensions/options for creating your single file components' base and 16+ snippets which you can use in your template fields at your `.vue` files
 <img src='https://kaangokdemir.me/vue-pug-snippets/v-pug-gif.gif'>

 ## Installation